PrestonHager/AuroraCompiler/docs/source/subset1.rst

 The first subset of the Aurora Language.
 The following will describe what it includes, and what the end goal of the subset is.
 The first subset is simply a way of measuring when part of the compiler is finished.
-It includes all the functions that will be compilable within the first subset.
-Future subsets will be describe as the language developes further.
+It includes all the functions that will be compile-abled within the first subset.
+Future subsets will be describe as the language develops further.

 Features
 ~~~~~~~~

 The first subset will include function calls.
+Includes, A.K.A. imports.
-And one variable definition.
+And variable definitions for numbers and strings.

 Any call to any function name can be called.
-The first one however, will
-be the ``print`` statement.
+This is really the base of
+Aurora.
+Just specify the function name, use the ``>`` character, and
+follow it with any arguments passed to the function.
+A function is closed
+by either the ``<`` or ``;`` tokens.
+For example the following will call
+a function called ``greet`` with an argument of ``"Aurora"``:
+``greet>"Aurora";``.
+This does the same: ``greet>"Aurora"<;``.

-Secondly variable definitions of strings will be possible.
+Thirdly variable definitions of strings will be possible.
 This means
 that variables with the content of a string may be defined, and called
 upon.
 For example if the variable ``String: hello = "Salutations to you!";``
 may be defined and then later called with ``println>hello;``.
 This will
 in turn print the line ``Salutations to you!`` with a newline at the end.

-There will also be three predefined functions that may be called.
-The
-first is the include function, syntax is as follows, ``include>[library];``.
-For example if using, ``include>io;`` then any code that follows will
-be able to use any I/O functions.
-I/O functions are also included in
-this subset, they are ``print`` and ``println``.
-They do as described,
+Number variables are another variable that can be defined.
+This can be
+done by specifying the ``Number`` variable.
+For example, ``Number: age = 15;``
+will define a variable named ``age`` with a value of ``15``.

-and more can be found on the `Syntax`_ page.
+More on specific syntaxes can by found on the `Syntax`_ page.

 .. _Syntax: http://auroracompiler.rtfd.io/en/latest/syntax.html